 The French language originates in Vulgar Latin.
 This was a spoken form of Latin used by common people in the Roman Empire.
 After the fall, Vulgar Latin evolved into various Romance languages, including old French.

-From the 14th century, lots of standardization and codification happened.
-It then became the language of literature, culture, and administration in France, replacing Latin as the dominant language.
+From the 14th century, there was much standardization and codification.
+It then became France’s literature, culture, and administration language, replacing Latin as the dominant language.

 The “Dictionnaire de l’Académie française” publication in 1694 marked a milestone in standardizing French vocabulary and grammar.

-French colonization in the 19th and 20th centuries led to the spread of French to other parts of the world—mainly Africa, Southeast Asia, and the Caribbean.
+French colonization in the 19th and 20th centuries spread French to other parts of the world, mainly Africa, Southeast Asia, and the Caribbean.

 Due to the widespread of French worldwide, there are several varieties of French.
 This includes dialects, creoles, and even a distinct tongue closely related to standard French.

 These dialects differ in grammatical structures, words, and levels of formality.
 Still, most speakers understand each other with little to no difficulty.
-But the accents can vary wildly between them.
+However, their accents can vary wildly.

 French varieties across the world

 Like many other languages, French has several dialects.
-It varies depending on the region in which they are spoken and their history.
+These dialects vary depending on the region in which they are spoken and their history.

 Most dialects have unique characteristics.
 This includes vocabulary, pronunciation, and grammar structure differences.
 The local culture and past leave their mark on each variety, making each unique and distinct.